 Being able to speak Spanish is not necessary for participating at our projects.
-There will always be a Spanish speaking coordinator at the project to facilitate communication.
-There are few members of the communities who speak English, so knowledge of Spanish is useful.
+There will always be a bilingual field coordinator at the project to facilitate communication; and most of our staff and few members of the communities speak English, but knowing how to speak Spanish is also useful.
 For those that are interested, this is a great opportunity to practice a new language!

 We recommend a minimum stay of 2 weeks at our projects for several reasons.
 First, it is much more likely for volunteers to see a turtle in this time frame, as their nesting activity levels fluctuate from week to week.
 Second, this allows enough time to really experience the culture and explore the surroundings of the towns where are projects are based.
 Finally, 2 weeks is enough time to get to know the other participants at the projects.
 Working in such a tight-knit, unique situation; team members often form strong bonds, leading to friendships that last a lifetime!